cuducos/whiskyton/README.md

 2. Install the dependencies: `$ pip install -r requirements.txt`.

-3. Create and feedthe database `python manage.py db upgrade`.
+3. Create and feedthe database `$ python manage.py db upgrade`.

-4. Run the server `python manage.py runserver`
+4. Run the server `$ python manage.py runserver`

-If you want to get rid of an older version of the cache for SVG charts, just run `python /contrib/clean_chart_cache.py`.
+If you want to get rid of an older version of the cache for SVG charts, just run `$ python /contrib/clean_chart_cache.py`.

 Thanks
 ------